eProsima/DDS-Router/docs/rst/examples/wan_example.rst

 Host *H*:sub:`B`
 ----------------

-This host runs the |ddsrouter| WAN Server, which will wait for other WAN Clients to connect to it.
+This host runs the |ddsrouter| WAN Client, which will connect to the previously launched WAN Server.
 Execute |ddsrouter| using file ``<path/to/ddsrouter>/src/ddsrouter/resources/configurations/examples/wan_client.yaml``.
-Remember to change the IP and port on the configuration file to the actual public IP of *R*:sub:`A`, and be sure that port forwarding is configured in *R*:sub:`A` so *H*:sub:`A` is accessible from the outside.
+Remember to change the IPs and ports on the configuration file to the actual public IPs of *R*:sub:`A` and *R*:sub:`B`, and be sure that port forwarding is configured in *R*:sub:`B` so *H*:sub:`B` is accessible from the outside.
-Check the following :ref:`section <user_manual_wan_configuration>` for further information about how to configure WAN in |ddsrouter|.
-Refer to this :ref:`section <user_manual_user_interface>` for a detailed explanation on how to execute the |ddsrouter|.

 In this case, the Simple Participant is configured to use the Domain Id ``1``, so execute a ROS 2 ``demo_nodes_cpp`` *talker* in domain ``1``.